joelparkerhenderson/social-network-plan/README.md

 We believe that to be successful, the best path is to create the simplest-possible social network that people will actually use.
 This is a minimum viable product (MVP).

-### Yes, in scope
+### Yes, likely in scope

 Capabilities that we believe must be in scope:
-* Join: sign up, sign in, sign out, manage your own data, delete account
+* Join: e.g. sign up, sign in, sign out, manage your data, delete your account
-* Post: e.g. title, text, link, image
+* Post: e.g. with a combination of title, text, link, image
-* Wall: e.g. profile page, news feed, timeline, calendar
+* Wall: e.g. a profile page, news feed, timeline, calendar
-* Item: e.g. person, place, event, organization
+* Item: e.g. a person, place, event, organization

 ### Maybe, possibly in scope